 1. Use Protectant Spray

-On fresh, clean shoes, we recommend applying a tried-and-true protectant spray free of silicones to help resist small stains, spills, and splashes.
-Use a spray that is indicated for fine leathers and suede in particular, and carefully follow the directions.
+On fresh, clean shoes, apply a tried-and-true suede protector spray free of silicones to help resist small stains, spills, and splashes.
+Use a spray that is indicated for fine leathers and suede in particular, and carefully follow the manufacturer's directions.
+Applying a suede protection spray before the first wear is one of the most effective preventive measures you can take.

 2. Weather Awareness